openvinotoolkit/vpux_plugin/src/vpux_compiler/docs/guides/how_to_debug.md

 ## Logs

 The project offers a logging functionality, which different levels of verbosity (from traces to fatal errors) - see the `Logger` class for more information.
-During compilation, these logs can be printed by making use of the `IE_NPU_LOG_FILTER` environment variable.
+During compilation, these logs can be printed by making use of the `LOG_LEVEL` (default `LogLevel::None`) compiler config option, example:
+`LOG_LEVEL LOG_INFO`
+Alternative approach is to use `OV_NPU_LOG_LEVEL` env variable in which log level can be overridden.
+This is also the only way to set log level when running vpux-opt or unit tests.

+If only certain logs are to be printed `IE_NPU_LOG_FILTER` environment variable can be configured.
 The majority of the logs have a name which can be used for filtering.
 For passes, the name corresponds to the pass argument name (e.g. `convert-layers-to-VPUIP`).
 This variable is also compatible with POSIX Regex, which allows capturing more than one pass.
 Examples of values for the variable:

 ```sh
 export IE_NPU_LOG_FILTER=convert-layers-to-VPUIP